valt2017/Maze-Freeglut/readme.md

 ## Help

+Camera movement with arrows,
+cursor movement with A,S,D,W,
+F1 perspective,
-Movement with arrows, no collision detection yet...
+no collision detection yet...